 There are many pitfalls to avoid, many mistakes that cannot be reversed, many choices to make, and many common beliefs that are untrue when it comes to managing personal care, relationships, and assets in the final years of life.
 Take time to review your documents, discuss your wishes, and document your plan for that important chapter.
 Planning now will help you live comfortably and independently for as long as possible.
 The law office of Joni Beth Bailey is here to help you move forward to the next chapter.

 When a member of your family or a close friend dies, with or without a will, you should probably consult with an attorney for guidance and assistance in administering the estate.
+This process may involve probate, a small estate affidavit, or distribution of assets from a trust.

 - The first step is to locate and secure the most recent will or declaration of trust.
 The attorney who prepared it can explain whether or not probate will be necessary.